top of page

 Leaks are a major source of water waste.
 While a geyser from a broken head is obvious, underground leaks can be sneaky.

-• Pipe Leaks: Look for those soggy spots, muddy soil, or water bubbling up between sprinklers.
+• Pipe Leaks: Look for soggy spots, muddy soil, or water bubbling up between sprinklers.
 These are telltale signs of a cracked pipe underground.
-Freezing temperatures in the Lubbock winter can cause pipes to rupture if the system isn’t properly winterized.
+Freezing temperatures in a Lubbock winter can cause pipes to rupture if the system isn’t properly winterized.

 • Valve Failures: Your valves control the flow of water to each zone.
 If a zone won’t turn on, or worse, won’t turn off, you likely have a faulty valve.
 Common causes include debris clogging the valve, a worn out diaphragm, or an electrical issue with the solenoid.

 For tricky pipe and valve issues, calling a professional for sprinkler repair Lubbock is your best bet.
-An experienced technician can locate underground leaks and diagnose complex valve problems quickly.
+An experienced technician can locate underground leaks using sonic detection methods and diagnose complex valve problems quickly.

 Solving Electrical and Controller Puzzles